very-scary-scenario/nkd.su/docs/setup.rst

   certainly don't matter, since we do not run any part of nkd.su itself using node.
 We only use it to pull in javascript and fonts and stuff that we will be serving on the website [#cdns]_.

+.. _headers:

+- Headers for:

+   - Python itself

+     Some of our dependencies are distributed in source form, which means you need the Python headers for them to install.
+This will probably be a package called something like ``python3.11-dev`` in your package manager.

+   - libpq

+     You don't have install PostgreSQL itself.
+There should be a package called something like ``libpq-dev`` in your package manager.

 .. [#cdns] Lots of websites use external CDNs to load common libraries. nkd.su, very consciously, does not and will never do that.
 It's a small thing, but